xasyhack/offsec_oscp_2025/README.md

 - metadata analysis: google dork (site:example.com filetype:pdf), gobuster -x (file extension)
 - `exiftool -a -u brochure.pdf`: retrieve metadata
 - [Canarytoken](https://canarytokens.org/nest/): fingerprint
+- MOTW (Mark of the Web) is not added to files on FAT32-formatted devices because FAT32 does not support NTFS Alternate Data Streams (ADS), which is where MOTW is stored.
+- macros in files downloaded from the internet (with MOTW) are blocked by default, and users can no longer enable them with a single click (like the old “Enable Content” button).
+Instead, they must explicitly unblock the file via the file properties or follow other administrative steps.
+- possible to avoid getting a file flagged with Mark of the Web (MOTW) by embedding it within container formats such as .7z, .iso, or .img
+-
 ### 13. Locating public exploits
 ### 14. Fixing exploits
 ### 15. Antivirus evasion